My ranking most faithful film adaptation to least (and what was taken from the novel) :

 4. GOLDFINGER - Some of the fates of the characters are switched around, Goldfinger's scheme is altered (for the better), events are moved around, but most of the key scenes are there in some form.

-5. CASINO ROYALE - Most of the novel is in the film, there is just plenty more added to the film, mostly action.
+6. CASINO ROYALE - Most of the novel is in the film, there is just plenty more added to the film, mostly action.
 We get Quantum (unnamed at that point) instead of SMERSH, we get Texas Hold 'Em instead of Baccarat and a far more elaborate death for Vesper.
 The book ends with "The Bitch is dead."
+We also get a female character named Solange, which is a name Fleming used in two short stories: FROM A VIEW TO A KILL and 007 IN NEW YORK, but the similarities end there as both of Fleming’s usages of the name are devoid of characterization, or any backstory to speak of.

-7. FOR YOUR EYES ONLY - The location of the original short story of the same name has been transplanted from Upstate New York to Greece.
+8. FOR YOUR EYES ONLY - The location of the original short story of the same name has been transplanted from Upstate New York to Greece.
 It's basically the same story of revenge, but I preferred in the book where it is M who requests Bond's involvement for personal reasons.
 Far more close is the adaptation of the short story RISICO (from the same collection), which takes up the bulk of the film.
 A lot of bits are added, but much of the page shows up in the film.
 We also get the scene from the book LIVE AND LET DIE, altered, where Bond and Solitaire (here it's that Havelock woman) are pulled over the coral.
+There is also the first and, to date, only cinematic appearance of the “Identicast”, from the novel GOLDFINGER.

 9. LIVE AND LET DIE - The early parts of the book in New York are fairly accurate, as is Bond's relationship with Solitaire.
 Mr. Big is shown to be a much richer and more impressive character in the novel.
 Major scenes showed up in the films FOR YOUR EYES ONLY and LICENCE TO KILL, years after the film LIVE AND LET DIE omitted them.